microprediction/timemachines/README.md

                 e:float=None,                            # Non-binding maximal computation time ("e for expiry"), in seconds r:float=None)                            # Hyper-parameters ("r" stands for for hype(r)-pa(r)amete(r)s in R^n)

-Evidently, the function is intended to be applied repeatedly.
+As noted, the function is intended to be applied repeatedly.
 For example one could harvest a sequence of the model predictions as follows:

     def posteriors(f,y):